Bakersfield Uber Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Award-Winning Bakersfield Uber Accident Lawyers dedicated to Protecting Your Rights, Securing Fair Compensation
+Bakersfield Uber Accident Lawyers Dedicated To Protecting Your Rights & Pursuing Fair Compensation

-Getting injured in Uber accidents incurs various expenses.
-You might expect Uber, the driver, or other responsible parties to cover these costs, ensuring no out-of-pocket spending.
-However, securing compensation in ridesharing cases is not as straightforward as other types of accidents.
-Consult with experienced Bakersfield Uber accident lawyers at Arash Law, managed by Arash Khorsandi, Esq., so you can successfully get a favorable settlement outcome.
+Injuries sustained in Uber accidents can result in significant expenses.
+Victims may seek compensation from Uber, the driver, or other responsible parties to cover these costs and reduce their out-of-pocket spending.
+However, pursuing a claim for damages in ridesharing cases is not as straightforward as in other types of accidents.
+Our Bakersfield Uber accident lawyers can help you seek a favorable settlement that reflects the extent of your injuries.

-According to recruitment services company Zippia, Inc., Uber has a 71% share of sales in the American rideshare market while Lyft only has 29%.
+According to recruitment services company Zippia, Inc., Uber holds a 71% share of the American rideshare market, while Lyft accounts for 29%.
 Uber’s sales increased 84% while Lyft’s sales increased 62% year-over-year since 2021.
-With the global ridesharing market being valued at $85.8 billion as of 2021 and projected to reach $185.1 billion by 2026, 36% of Americans have now used a ridesharing app, and 26% of ridesharing app users use the services monthly.
+As of 2021, the global ridesharing market was valued at $85.8 billion and is projected to reach $185.1 billion by 2026.
+In 2023, 36% of Americans have used a ridesharing app, and 26% of ridesharing app users utilize the services on a monthly basis.

 Settlement in a bicycle versus taxi cab company accident; client suffered lower leg injuries– JUDD ROSS ALLEN